- Erasmus overview

 The host university will issue you an academic transcript in recognition of your study during your period abroad, usually with an ECTS grade attached.
 ECTS stands for "European Credit Transfer System".
 It is an arrangement between European educational institutions which makes it possible for the grades you received at your host university to be translated into equivalent UK recognised grades.
 For further information, please consult the Guide for Outgoing Erasmus students.
 30 ECTS credits will be required in order to progress to the next semester (equivalent to 60 London Met credits).
 Therefore, 60 ECTS should have been awarded by the host university at the end of a year abroad if all modules were passed.

 The translation of ECTS grades into London Met percentages is set and is not negotiable.
-Please be aware of the grade transfer system before applying for the Erasmus programme as if attaining high marks is your primary goal then an Erasmus semester might not be suitable for you.
+Please be aware of the grade transfer system before applying for the Erasmus programme, if attaining high marks is your primary goal then an Erasmus semester might not be suitable for you.

 In some cases, the host university will assist you in finding accommodation.
 When the host university sends an information pack to you, it should include information and/or an application form regarding accommodation.
 Make sure you fill it in and return it to them before the deadline - as places get booked up early and very quickly - and they will do the best they can in order to help you to find a place to live.

 It is up to you whether you give up your rented accommodation or rent it to friends while you are on your placement.
 Unfortunately, the university does not provide help with subletting your accommodation.
-However, if you cannot find candidates to whom you could hand over your place, the Accommodation Office in Student Services might be able to help.
+However, if you cannot find candidates to take your place, the Accommodation Office in Student Services might be able to help.

 Yes, however, it is unlikely that the host university will have appropriate accommodation for families.
 Therefore, you may have to do some research on accommodation, jobs and possibly schools, prior to your departure.